Store Hours

 Protect Your Garden With Mulch

-Finish it all off with compost and mulch.
+Finish your flower bed with compost and mulch.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger and larger plants that bear more flowers and fruit.
-Mulch keeps your soil from drying out and controls weeds.
-Mulch and compost can be DIY creations, but you can also purchase them in-store.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.
+It may help foster larger and stronger plants that bear more fruit and flowers.
+Mulch keeps your soil moist and controls weeds.
+Compost and mulch can be purchased in-store or created at home.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Late winter into early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
-Shop for the soil, fertilizer, and seeds you need in the aisles of your Zephyrhills Garden Center, online, or on our mobile app.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding artificial grass, a pellet grill, or an outdoor rug to your balcony or patio.
+Shop for the seeds, fertilizer, and soil you need in the aisles of your Zephyrhills Garden Center, online, or on our mobile app.
 Let's get growing together.

 17601 Bruce B Downs Blvd